-What is the Equality Fund?
+What is the Access Fund?

 Confidentiality of Applicants Information

-How is Equality Funding allocated?
+How is Access Funding allocated?

-As the Equality Fund is limited and funded by individual donations we ask that all attendees pay something for their BiCon.
-An exception is that equality funding can be made available for the full costs of BiCon registration and accommodation for a PA/carer who is not attending any part of BiCon in their own right.
+As the Access Fund is limited and funded by individual donations we ask that all attendees pay something for their BiCon.
+An exception is that funding can be made available for the full costs of BiCon registration and accommodation for a PA/carer who is not attending any part of BiCon in their own right.